jyotichaudhary21112-gif/VASP-Tutorial/README.md

    grep "ENMAX" POTCAR

-# VASP Computational Tutorials & Research

-Welcome to my research repository.
-This space tracks my journey in **Density Functional Theory (DFT)** and **Solidification Theory**, specifically focusing on refractory metals like Cr, Mo, and W.

----

 ## 1. ⚙️ VASP Configuration Reference
 The `INCAR` file is the control center for your simulations.
 Use this reference to understand the core tags required for stable metallic calculations.